 - The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course - The skills derived from the course will help the student from a necessary base to develop analytic and design concepts.

-Upon successful completion of the course, the students should be able to
+After successful completion of this course, the students will be able to:

-- Solve ordinary differential equations of first, second and higher order. - Learn basic concept of partial differentiation.
+CO1:Solve ordinary differential equations of first order.